Housing Systems: Combating poverty and sustaining tenancies.

 Housing Benefit Overpayments

-Click on the links below to find out more and how to minimise the impact of HB overpayments on rent accounts.
+Click on the links below to find out more and how to minimise the impact of HB overpayments.

 Note that Housing Benefit overpayments can be taken from Universal Credit when the claimant moves onto it.
 Click here.